This isn’t just a story of what happened. It’s the reason I had to rebuild everything.

 In 2022, I pled guilty in a $750M tax case.

-The headlines made me a fraudster.
+The headlines called me a fraudster.

 It started with a working prototype: